janastu/iihs_curation_auth/README.md

       }
       }

+If the private filed is set to 'supertest' then if the user registered by  username called 'arvind', then a separate database is created by name 'supertest$arvind' and if you do not want to have a separate database per registered user then remove the userDBs options from the configuration

 3.Mailer

 Mailer configuration allows to configure from which Email ID,Services like gmail,yahoo and the email id username and password as shown below